xebialabs/xl-up-blueprint/README-DEV.md

 # Testing v2

 A need arose to be able to test more than simple existence/non-existence of files.
-Thus the xl-blueprint-test repo was created.
+Thus the [xl-blueprint-test](https://github.com/xebialabs/xl-yaml-test) repo was created.
 The binary from that repo is here, called `main`.

 The new test framework necessitates a new test file structure.
 But fear not!
-I have also added the ability to convert existing test files to the new format.
+The ability to convert existing test files to the new format is also included.
 This is done simply by doing the following

 ```
 ./main --convert ./integration-tests/test-cases/